NickyBoy89/java2go/README.md

 * `-sync` parses the files in sequential order, instead of in parallel

+* `-exclude-annotations` specifies a list of annotations on methods and fields that will exclude them from the generated code

 * `--dependency-tree` outputs a graph of all source module dependencies in graphviz dot format, as `graph.dot`